 - Keep in mind too the schedule by which bishops might be expected to retire.
 You want someone likely to be in place through your entire process.
-See the bishops listed in order of age at http://andromeda.rutgers.edu/~lcrew/bishops/age.html#start.
-All bishops now retired, retired at an average of 63.85, as I noted in Quean Lutibelle's Reports on Episcopal Priests, 1998, at http://andromeda.rutgers.edu/~lcrew/priests98.html.
+See the bishops listed in order of age at https://andromeda.rutgers.edu/~lcrew/bishops/age.html#start.
+All bishops now retired, retired at an average of 63.85, as I noted in Quean Lutibelle's Reports on Episcopal Priests, 1998, at https://andromeda.rutgers.edu/~lcrew/priests98.html.

 Using all the hard data, and other which you gather through your own networks, you should be able to make decisions for yourself far better than any that I might make for you, as the data will connect to other variables in your own life that I do not know about.
 If after looking at some of this you have questions, I'll gladly talk.
 It might be quicker if you just call.
 During the summer you can reach me day and night at home, 973-485-4503 and at that number during most evenings of the year.